 Fodor's Expert Review Columbus Circle

-This busy traffic circle at Central Park's southwest corner anchors the Upper West Side and makes a good starting place for exploring the neighborhood if you're coming from south of 59th Street.
-The central 700-ton granite monument (capped by a marble statue of Christopher Columbus) serves as a popular meeting place.
-To some people, Columbus Circle is synonymous with the Time Warner Center building (212/823–6300 www.theshopsatcolumbuscircle.com) and its several floors of shops and restaurants, including the underground food hall Turnstyle (on the subway-station mezzanine)—a good spot to pick up fixings for a Central Park picnic.
-It's also home to the Rose Hall performing arts complex, part of Jazz at Lincoln Center.
+This busy traffic circle at Central Park's southwest corner anchors the Upper West Side and makes a good starting place for exploring the neighborhood.
+The 700-ton, granite monument in the circle's center, capped by a marble statue of Christopher Columbus, serves as a popular meeting place.
+To some people, Columbus Circle is synonymous with the Deutsche Bank Center (formerly Time Warner Center) building ( 212/823–6300) and its several floors of shops, restaurants and quick-bite cafés, known as The Shops at Columbus Circle ( www.theshopsatcolumbuscircle.com).
+The Whole Foods market and the food hall Turnstyle (on the subway-station mezzanine) are good spots to pick up sandwiches or sushi for a Central Park picnic.
+The building is also home to the Rose Hall performing arts complex, part of Jazz at Lincoln Center.